dnkirill/allstate_capstone/report.md

 The stacker's score `MAE=1136.21` is notably better than the score of the best model in our ensemble.
 Of course, it can be improved, but we tradeoff the predictive power for the decrease in training time in this project.

 **Caveat:** this set of scores is calculated on the holdout subset, not via cross-validation.
 Thus, we are not allowed to directly compare CV scores with holdout scores.
 Nevertheless, the holdout subset is expected to have a similar data distribution to the whole training set.
 This is why we may say that the stacking indeed improved our performance.

+As a sidenote, we may be curious how our L0-models are weighted in the stacker.
+In the linear regression, it's just a linear combination of weights and predictions:

+`PREDICTION = 0.59 * XGB_PREDICTION + 0.41 * MLP_PREDICTION`

 ## Part 4.
 Results